What Is Early Entry?

-The Early Entry Program allows high school students to take courses at NDSU while completing their high school graduation requirements.
-Students who are in their junior year of high school and have earned a cumulative grade point average of 3.5 or higher are ideal candidates for the program.
+Our Early Entry Program allows high school students to take courses at NDSU while they complete their high school diploma.
+Students who are in their junior year of high school and who have earned a cumulative GPA of 3.5 or higher are ideal candidates for the program.

-Students are encouraged to begin the application process at least one month prior to the semester they wish to take classes.
-Some courses require ACT scores or AP/IB exam scores as prerequisites prior to registration.
-Students are required to participate in a brief orientation session with an admission representative following registration.
+You’re encouraged to begin the application process at least one month prior to the semester when you wish to take classes.
+Some courses require ACT scores or AP/IB exam scores prior to registration.
+Following registration, you must also participate in a brief orientation session with an admission representative.

 To begin as an Early Entry student, submit the following:

 College courses may or may not substitute for courses required for high school graduation.
 North Dakota students must initiate the Dual Credit Enrollment Application with a high school counselor to count college credit toward graduation requirements.